tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 ### 3.3 Amendments Propose Changes (normative)

 Amendment Tests **propose changes** to data.
 It is up to the consumers of `Data Quality Reports` to choose whether or not to accept those changes, particularly into an authoritative database of record.

-Consumers of `Data Quality Reports` MAY choose to change data based on `Responses` made by `Amendment` Tests, or consumers of `Data Quality Reports` MAY choose to **not** change their data based on `Responses` made by `Amendment` Tests.
-Databases of record SHOULD NOT **automatically** alter data based on `Responses` made by `Amendment` Tests without human evaluation of the proposed changes.
+* Consumers of `Data Quality Reports` MAY choose to change data based on `Responses` made by `Amendment` Tests.
+* Consumers of `Data Quality Reports` MAY choose to **not** change their data based on `Responses` made by `Amendment` Tests.
+* Databases of record SHOULD NOT **automatically** alter data based on `Responses` made by `Amendment` Tests without human evaluation of the proposed changes.

 #### 3.3.1 Caution in Proposing Changes (non-normative)